SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 ## Building

-Run `swift package --disable-sandbox preview-documentation --target TSPL` in this repository.
+Run `swift package --disable-sandbox preview-documentation --target TSPL` in this repository's root directory.

-After running DocC, open the link that `docc` outputs for the local preview.
+After running DocC, open the link that `docc` outputs to display a local preview in your browser.